Darla Sue Dollman, B.A., M.F.A., is a freelance writer with 42 years combined experience as a journalist, author, photographer, and editor.

 In addition to traveling with Jesus and leading the group of women who followed him, Mary Magdalene was also present at the burial of Jesus and watched as he was placed in the tomb.
 She returned to the place where his followers were staying to gather the herbs required for a proper burial.
 She received a message from an Angel, and returned to the tomb where she witnessed the resurrection of Jesus.

 Through this documentary, it becomes clear that Mary Magdalene was a remarkably powerful witness--she witnessed the healing powers of Jesus, the teachings of Jesus, the death of Jesus, and the resurrection of Jesus.
 Therefore, she is a woman of authority both through her position with the followers and her authority as a witness.
-Her importance and authority in the Jesus story was gradually restored, and these changes in perception are reflected in representations of Mary Magdalene in film.
+Her importance and authority in the Jesus story were gradually restored, and these changes in perception are reflected in representations of Mary Magdalene in film.

 Jesus Christ, Superstar (1969-2000)

 Jesus Christ, Superstar is a controversial and emotionally powerful rock opera originally released as an album in 1969 with the part of Jesus sung by Ian Gillan of the rock band Deep Purple.
-Although there have been numerous outstanding performances of the show, this article will focus on the version performed in 2000 starring Jerome Pardon as Judas as Pardon's performance best represents the intent of the show as expressed by its creators.
+Although there have been numerous outstanding performances of the show, this article will focus on the version performed in 2000 starring Jerome Pardon as Judas, since Pardon's performance best represents the intent of the show as expressed by its creators.

 Jesus Christ, Superstar is the story of Jesus told from the perspective of Judas Iscariot, one of the twelve disciples, the man who sold the identity of Jesus to the Chief Priests for 30 pieces of silver, whose name, payment, and kiss are now universal symbols of treason.